Welcome to the Hôtel Le St-James

 The Montreal Tamtams are a drum circle based in Montreal, Canada.
 One of the most original musical events in Montréal, this free festival takes place on Sundays, near the monument to Sir George-Étienne Cartier and in Mount Royal Park's surrounding green spaces.
 The Tamtam festivities start at 1 pm and continue until sunset.
 A colourful gathering of drummers, dancers, vendors and their admiring audiences.
 For twenty years, Montrealers and visitors have come to play music and dance, or just watch and listen.
 Tamtams, or simply "tams" as they are sometimes called by locals, began in 1978 and over the years have become one of the main tourist attractions of the city.

-May 2015 to September 2015 – Parc Jean Drapeau (Mainly on Weekends)
+May 18 to September 21, 2015 – Parc Jean Drapeau

 Bell Centre (www.centrebell.ca)

-Place des Arts (www.pda.qc.ca)
+Place des Arts (www.montrealmetropolis.ca)